grayherm/handbook/docs/fundamentals/first-time-setup.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nnrirD1ulZY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-1. **Add Cody** on [Steam](https://steamcommunity.com/id/codyburton/) to gain access to the private mod.
-If you click the link make sure to **login to Steam** through the browser.

-2. **Once Cody accepts your Friend Request** subscribe to our setup mod called the **Primary Session Branch** on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1092924095), this essentially keeps track of all other required mod items and allows for quick install and update.
+1. **Subscribe to the Primary Session Branch** on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1092924095), this essentially keeps track of all other required mod items and allows for quick install and update. _You don't need to subscribe all the other mods!
+Just keep reading..._

-3. Open up the ArmA III launcher and select the **Mods** tab and select **Unload All** in the top-right if you have any mods already enabled.
+2. Open up the ArmA III launcher and select the **Mods** tab and select **Unload All** in the top-right if you have any mods already enabled.

-4. Under **Available Mods** enable the **Primary Session Branch** mod and then select the **Load Selected Mods** option to subscribe to and load our entire modpack.
+3. Under **Available Mods** enable the **Primary Session Branch** mod and then select the **Load Selected Mods** option to subscribe to and load our entire modpack.

-5. Wait for the launcher to download and enable the mods and then you’re all done!
+4. Wait for the launcher to download and enable the mods and then you’re all done! _Make sure to check the "magic number" in the Discord's schedule channel to ensure you have all the mods installed._

 ### Updating